We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Synthetic Roof Underlayments and Green Roofs

-When you need to redo your roof, the process creates a ton of waste.
-However, today’s underlayments increase the longevity atop your home and cut waste.
-Opt for 30-pound felt to protect the structure longer if it gets exposed to the elements due to storms and shingle-loss.
+Yet, when you need to redo your roof — about every 25 to 30 years — the process creates a ton of waste.
+However, today’s underlayments increase the longevity of your home and cut waste.
+Opt for a 30-pound felt to protect the structure longer if exposed to the elements due to storms and shingle loss.

 Green roofs are another option, particularly for larger commercial buildings with flat tops.
-This innovative design features a layer of vegetation over a waterproofed system with foliage that cools the facility and releases life-giving oxygen.
-Additionally, if you have an onsite restaurant, you can grow much of the produce required.
+This innovative design features a layer of vegetation over a waterproof system with foliage that cools the facility and releases life-giving oxygen.
+Additionally, you can grow much of the produce required if you have an onsite restaurant.

 Passive Solar Design and Solar Thermal Cladding

-Passive solar design refers to using the sun’s energy to heat and cool living spaces more efficiently.
+Passive solar design uses the sun’s energy to heat and cool living spaces more efficiently.
 A building’s materials can reflect, transmit or absorb the rays.
-One primary feature is a large, south-facing window that catches the light between 9 a.m and 3 p.m.
+One primary feature is a large, south-facing window that catches the light between 9 a.m. and 3 p.m.

 Solar thermal cladding also takes advantage of our nearest star.
 These materials work by using heat pipes to transfer outdoor energy for indoor use in heating water.
 If you don’t use these for the exterior, you can find vertical blinds that absorb solar radiation using this method.